Constraining the spin parameter of near-extremal black holes using LISA: conclusion

 Given that the kinematical terms dominate the precision, we were able to build a near-extremal waveform model by removing the spin dependence in corrections to the radial fluxes.
 This meant we could build an interpolant, valid for quasi-circular and equatorial inspirals, into rapidly spinning black holes with $a \gtrsim 0.999$.
 Using this approximation, we were able to build a waveform model valid for near-extremal spins that could be used for parameter precision and estimation studies.

 Our analysis showed that the LISA optimum masses for parameter estimation and precision studies are heavier mass systems $M \approx 10^{7}M_{\odot}$.
 For heavier sources, the emitted frequencies will lie within the minimum of the LISA PSD during the dampening regime; when the signal provides most accurate information about the source.
 Analysing different parts of the signal, we were able to conclude that the end part of the signal will be ``loud" in the data stream for spins approaching near-extremality $a \rightarrow 1.$ For lighter mass sources $M\sim 10^{6}M_{\odot}$, the accumulated SNR of the dampened part of the signal is weak.
 Fully numerical Fisher matrix analysis revealed that we can constrain the spin parameter of a near-extremal EMRI $\sim 3$ orders of magnitude higher than moderately spinning black holes $a \sim 0.9$.
 For very near-extremal primaryes $a \sim 1-10^{-9}$, one is able to constrain the spin parameter with precision $\Delta a \sim 10^{-10}$.
 This is, as far as we know, the tightest constraint on astrophysical orbital parameter found in the literature.
-A detailed study of correlations amongst parameters was also carried out using our Fisher matrix result.
-We were able to conclude that near-extremal EMRIs are plagued with greater degeneracy's amongst parameters in comparison to moderate EMRIs with $a \sim 0.9$.

 In the final section, with the view of verifying our Fisher matrix calculations, we performed a parameter estimation study on these near-extremal sources.
 We showed that the signal parameters are able to be extracted with precision comparable to our Fisher matrix estimates.